Slugbotics/slugbotics-material/docs/index.md

 ### [Railspeeder Rail Health Inspection](projects/railspeeder)

-The Railspeeder project aims to evaluate the condition and saftey of closed and abandoned rail lines so that reports can be generated and provided to transit agencies in hopes of reconditioning and reopening these lines.
+The Railspeeder project aims to evaluate the condition and safety of closed and abandoned rail lines so that reports can be generated and provided to transit agencies in hopes of reconditioning and reopening these lines.